 In the year I had to stop work and was diagnosed with Myalgic Encephalomyelitis (ME) I started doing exercises to nurture my inner child.

-Prior to becoming housebound I managed to attend a workshop using the techniques of Louise Hay, and one run by Gill Edwards.
+Prior to becoming housebound I was able to attend a workshop using the techniques of Louise Hay, and one run by Gill Edwards.
 The work of John Bradshaw gave additional insight into the psychological wounds we can take on in childhood.
 All these authors work with healing the inner child.

 Below is a

-Please respect copyright and do not reproduce this without permission.
+Please respect copyright.
+You do not reproduce this inner child meditation without permission.
 Many thanks.
+Katherine Owen.

 Find a place and a time in which you can be quiet for 20 minutes.